Marcelino Libanan: Commissioner of the Bureau of Immigration (2007–2010)

-During his tenure as Bureau of Immigration Commissioner, 142 foreigners have been deported, most in the year 2008.
+During his tenure as Bureau of Immigration Commissioner, 142 foreigners were deported, most in the year 2008.
 Along with deportation, over 60,000 people have regained Filipino citizenship.
-Foreign students have increased by 63% during his tenure.
+Foreign students increased by 63% during his tenure.
 Libanan implemented a law which requires tourist workers from the Philippines to sign a waiver removing them from any type of blame from their destination country.
 Inside the Bureau of Immigration, he set a removal of noontime for workers for supposed faster service.
 In 2009, Libanan was involved in controversy following alleged fund misuse in the Bureau of Immigration; no charges were pressed against him.

 Outside government (2010–2022)

-In 2015, he was involved in the Pork barrel scam when Energy Regulatory Commission Chief Zenaida Ducut, managed the pork-barrel fund of Libanan, from which she managed the fund of Janet Lim-Napoles, a Filipino businesswoman and a convicted criminal.
+In 2015, he was involved in the Pork barrel scam when Energy Regulatory Commission Chief Zenaida Ducut, managed the pork-barrel fund of Libanan, from which she managed the fund of Janet Lim-Napoles, a Filipino businesswoman and convicted criminal.